-Each year, approximately 2.4 million people – more than half under age 6 – swallow or have contact with a poisonous substance.
+Each year, approximately 3 million people—more under the agey of 5—swallow or have contact with a poisonous substance.
 The American Academy of Pediatrics (AAP) has some important tips to prevent and to treat exposures to poison.

-- Store medicine, cleaners, paints/varnishes and pesticides in their original packaging in locked cabinets or containers, out of sight and reach of children.
+- Store medicine, cleaning and laundry products, (including detergent packets) paints/varnishes and pesticides in their original packaging in locked cabinets or containers, out of sight and reach of children.